Addaci/ai-and-history-collaboratory/README.md

 ```
 FOR DISCUSSION
-> It would be interesting to discuss what history domain agents for dealing with large quantities
+> What skills do history domain agents would require to deal with large quantities
-of documents would require as skills.
-> I think by the way that Chamelio's product is a wrapper over ChatGPT 5.1.
+of documents?
+> Could we in our AI + History Collaboratory experiment with Model Context Protocol (MCP) to
+facilitate LLM interaction with digital archives.
+>> We could create a small POC using the MarineLives SemanticMediaWiki as a Use Case
+>> See Dan Cohen's August 2025 article.
 ```

 See [Chamelio product demo](https://www.youtube.com/watch?v=k_VDUazeftE).
+> I think by the way that Chamelio's product is a wrapper over ChatGPT 5.1.

+***Suggested reading***

+`Cohen, Dan, 'AI and Libraries, Archives, and Museums, Loosely Coupled.
+A new framework provides a way for cultural heritage institutions to take advantage of the technology with fewer misgivings, and to serve students, scholars, and the public better', Human Ingenuity, August 18, 2025`.
+Click [here](https://generativehistory.substack.com/p/gemini-3-solves-handwriting-recognition).`

 ---